Pages

 How it Works: The Dog

-How it Works: The Dog is definitely my favourite of the four I have read.
-Each page bears a short, funny story. a few of which are even laugh out loud hilarious!
+How it Works: The Dog (paid link; commission earned) is definitely my favourite of the four I have read.
+Each page bears a short, funny story. a few of which are even laugh-out-loud hilarious!
 Hazeley's dry wit, speckled with a fair touch of sarcasm, makes the ideal accurate stories about man's best friend.
 The stories are made even funnier because they ring true - it's those funny little things every dog does, compiled perfectly into one small book.

 Rating: 4 stars